tarekyehya/tarekyehya/README.md

 - 👯 I’m looking to collaborate on Data Science and Machine learning projects.
 - 🌱 I’m currently learning NLP with deep learning.
 - 📫 How to reach me: tarek_500@yahoo.com
-- ⚡ Fun fact: working in big projects in Data science and ML is my dream Job.
+- ⚡ lovely fact: working in big projects in Data science and ML is my dream Job.